MartianWill/leetcode/235_Lowest_Common_Ancestor_ofBST/README.md

 if `p.val < root.val` then `q.val <0` as well to have that `>0`.
 This also indicates p and q are both on left side of root. root should then go left to be bigger than q.

 O(h) time complexity, max time required equal to tree height.
 O(1) space complexity, no extra space required.
+But apparently leetcode test cases used less memory with recursion method which takes O(h) (in comment).